-The Catholic Church recognises that it is important to acknowledge its responsibility in relation to the sexual abuse of children in its care.
+The Catholic Diocese of Sale recognises its responsibility in relation to the abuse of children in its care.

-If you or somebody that you know believe they were abused as a child, entitlement to redress may be available via three alternative avenues.
+If you or somebody that you know believe they were abused as a child by clergy, religious or church personnel in the Diocese of Sale, entitlement to redress may be available via three alternative avenues.
+These are the National Redress Scheme, Pathways Victoria and Civil Litigation.

 Additionally, a personal pastoral apology from the Diocese is available, if required.